by Arthur Miller

 Parris tries to assert his religious authority over Proctor, but Proctor is uninterested in the minister’s message.
 Parris suggests that there is a battle going on, a battle of good vs. evil, and Proctor is on the wrong side.

-As part of the initial setting, the narrator explains how a theocracy, based on the principle that some people should be included and some excluded from society based on their religious beliefs and their actions, would lead to a tragedy like the Salem witch-hunts.
+As part of the initial setting, the narrator explains how a theocracy—which is based on the principle that some people should be included and some excluded from society because of their religious beliefs and actions—would lead to a tragedy like the Salem witch-hunts.
 This is basically the idea that religious fervor, taken to extremes, results in tragedy.